dbunic/REDIPS_drag/example16/readme.txt

 In a case of placing expanded DIV element to the left table, it will be returned to the original state.

 When element is dragged from left table, application will work in "single mode" - element could be placed only to the free table cells.
 After element is dropped, it will be automatically expanded and content will be displayed.
 Dragging elements in right table will work in "switch" mode - to enable simple content arranging (before printing).

+Elements in right table can be cloned with shiftKey.
+Original element can be returned to the left table while cloned elements will be deleted when dropping to the left table.

+Demo shows different hover colors for original and cloned elements.